Cascade Falls (Jackson, Michigan): Renovations

-The original "Save the Cascades" was in 1969-1970 after the falls had fallen into disrepair and vandalism.
-The Falls amphitheater was built and the grounds enclosed to protect the Falls from vandalism.
+The original "Save the Cascades" movement was in 1969-1970 after the falls had fallen into disrepair and vandalism.
+The falls amphitheater was built and the grounds enclosed to protect the falls from vandalism.
 The "Cascades Rebirth" was in 1982–1983.
 New computerized lighting systems and new sound systems were installed.
 The next Cascades project was in 1992–1993.
 Extensive concrete repairs were done, new walkways added, and a new filtered and chlorinated well water system installed.
-In May 2013, new LED lights were installed to replace the aging incandescent light system.
+In 2012, Spicer Group performed an inspection of the falls and developed a capital improvement plan.
+In May of 2013, the 1,230 incandescent bulbs in the falls were replaced with 90 LED rope lights.
 In addition, a new computer system for music and light choreography was put in place.
 It replaces the outdated system that required cassette tapes to change the lights and music.

-In December 2014, phase one of a six phase project began by tearing down the 150 foot concrete wall originally built in 1970 to keep vandals out.
-The large concrete wall blocked the view of the falls from the street.
-In the spring of 2015 the wall will be replaced with a more permanent archway and fence.
-Phase two will include fixing the heart of the waterfall, including the mechanical, electrical and plumbing.
-Phase three will include fixing the concrete steps up to the top of the structure and concrete fencing around the stairway.
-Phase four and five will include repair work to the fountains and plaza.
+Demolition of the 150-foot concrete wall surrounding the falls began in December of 2014.
+Build in 1970, the concrete wall was replaced with an archway and fence that allow for greater visibility of the falls.

+In June of 2017, Cascades opened their brand new Splash Pad, which was responsible for 40% of the Cascades' visitors in 2017.

+In 2018, a parks millage was passed in Jackson County that raised $500,000 to support improvement projects for the falls.
+All of the original fountain pumps and motors were replaced in 2019, along with the Falls building roof.

+In 2020, the primary electrical system was replaced, and the secondary electrical panels were upgraded in 2023.

+The falls received a $1 million anonymous donation to support repairs of the falls in April of 2024.

+Fox47News brought attention to the crumbling state of the Cascade Falls in a September 2024 broadcast, which revealed cracking concrete and outdated pumps that spurred further media attention.
+In 2024, LED lights were replaced, along with controls, electrical wiring, and the falls' computer.
+As of 2025, Cascades are accepting donations to revitalize the falls with a new pump room and the replacement of crumbling concrete.